Ada-C8/hotel/design-activity.md

 ### Does total_price directly manipulate the instance variables of other classes?

 In Implementation A, Order#total_price loops through its carts entries using their instance variables to produce a sum- so, yes.
-In Implementation B,
+In Implementation B, a local variable 'subtotal' is used to hold the price of a ShoppingCart instance to calculate the total with sales tax instead.

 ### If we decide items are cheaper if bought in bulk, how would this change the code?
 Which implementation is easier to modify?
+Implementation B would be easier to modify because you could alter or create another price method within the CartEntry class to adjust for that.

 ### Which implementation better adheres to the single responsibility principle?
+Implementation B.

 ### Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?